mbalkanloo/terraform-aws-secrets/README.md

 ```

 ## Security
+  * Always use private, remote backend for terraform state to ensure that sensitive data is never stored locally.
   * If a randomly generated password is desired for the secret, simply ensure that the password attribute is present in the secret specification.
-  * For security reasons, the var file password attribute is ignored.
+  * For security reasons, the input password values are ignored.
 Only randomly generated passwords created at runtime are supported.
   * The rotation attribute controls password regeneration.
 Simply increment to update the password.
-  * The var file can be stored locally to avoid exposing sensitive secret information.
+  * The var file can be stored locally or in secure cloud storage to protect from exposing sensitive secret information.

 ## Testing
 ### List secrets, one name per line.